Woody plant encroachment: Ecological and socio-economic impacts

 Woody encroachment constitutes a major global shift in plant composition, structure and function, with far-reaching impact on the affected ecosystems.
 The accelerating rate of woody encroachment across grasslands globally may lead to an abrupt decline of this biome type, owing to human impact.
-For example, the Great Plains biome is found to be at the brink of collapse due to woody encroachment, with 62% of Northern American grassland lost to date.
+For example, the Great Plains biome is considered to be at the brink of collapse, with woody encroachment a major driver; 62% of North American grassland has been lost to date to all causes combined.

 Encroachment is commonly identified as a form of land degradation, with severe negative consequences for various ecosystem services, such as biodiversity, groundwater recharge, carbon storage capacity and herbivore carrying capacity.
 Nevertheless, negative impact is not universal.
 Impacts are dependent on species, scale and environmental context factors.
 Woody encroachment can have significant positive impacts on ecosystem services as well.
 Research suggests that ecosystem multifunctionality increases under woody encroachment.

 Affected ecosystem services fall into the category of provisioning (e.g. forage value), regulating (e.g. hydrological regulation, soil stability) and supporting (nutrient cycling, carbon sequestration, biodiversity, primary production).
+A systematic review of woody encroachment's impacts on nature's contributions to people in Africa and North America found that reductions in herbaceous forage availability were the most consistently reported material impact on both continents, while negative effects on non-material contributions such as recreation and tourism were reported mainly for Africa.
 There is a need for ecosystem-specific assessments and responses to woody encroachment.
 Generally, the following context factors determine the ecological impact of woody encroachment: